Menu

 • Religions: Christian 83.3% (overwhelmingly Roman Catholic with tiny groups of Jehovah’s Witnesses and Protestants), Muslim 3.7%, unaffiliated 12.4%

-• State Department Travel Advisory Level: 3 due to Covid and Terrorism
+• State Department Travel Advisory Level: Two due to terrorism

 • The name Italy comes from the word Italia, meaning “calf land,” perhaps because the bull symbolized the Southern Italian tribes.